hylo-lang/specification/spec.md

     3. A binding declaration introduced with `sink` defines an escapable binding.
 An escapable binding may only be assigned to sinkable objects.
 The value of an escapable binding may be consumed at a given program point if is escapable at that program point.

   A mutable binding can appear on the left side of an assignment, on the right side of an assignment to a non-escapable mutable binding, as the initializer of non-escapable mutable binding, as argument to an `inout` parameter, or as argument to an `assign` parameter.
-An escapable binding can appear as the
+An escapable binding can appear as the (unfinished sentence).

 4. The pattern of a binding declaration may not contain any binding patterns and, unless it appears in the condition of a loop statement or in the condition of a selection expression, it may not contain any expression patterns.